-The streets of Saint-Rémy’s old-town are lined with medieval restored houses and lead you to quiet little squares, shaded by remarkable plane trees.
-Old fountains at the crossroad of two alleyways, cobbled narrow streets lined with aged buildings, boutiques and Provençal-style restaurants will undoubtedly charm you.
+The streets of Saint-Rémy’s old town are lined with medieval restored houses and lead you to quiet little squares shaded by remarkable plane trees.
+Old fountains at the crossroad of two alleyways cobbled narrow streets lined with old buildings, boutiques, and Provençal-style restaurants will undoubtedly charm you.

 Read more about Saint-Rémy-de-Provence.